Kline Klavier Lab Policies

 3. Lesson Time

 An assigned lesson time represents a commitment from both the teacher and the student.
+Each student must register for either a 45-minute or 60-minute lesson time.
+Lesson times are not to be shared between multiple students.
 Missed lessons during the school year are not guaranteed to be made-up although teachers will make every effort to assure students receive the lessons scheduled.
 If you are not able to attend a lesson, you may contact another student to trade lesson times or work out a zoom lesson with your teacher.
-It is the responsibility of the families to assure the number of lessons by August 2025.

 4. Performance Class

 Some weeks will be dedicated to group performance classes.
 A group learning environment offers a powerful way to advance skills and develop the confidence to perform with ease in a supportive and encouraging environment.
-These required classes will take place on Saturday mornings in the studio.
+Be on the lookout for these dates and times.
+For students studying in Colorado, a group time will be added Sunday evening.
+For students studying in Dallas, a group time will be added to Friday evening.

 5. School Year

-The school year will begin August 26, 2024 and will run through May 19, 2025.
+The school year will begin August 25, 2025 and will run through May 22, 2026.
 During the school year students will have a scheduled time that does not change.
-Breaks are the best way to advance and enhance learning.
-There is a break scheduled in November, December and early January and in March.
-Enjoy this time as a family.
+The following weeks there will be no lessons and you are encouraged to enjoy your time as a holiday with your family.

 Once we establish the lesson time during the school year we ask that students prioritize the lesson time.
 This time is precious and essential to the continued development.
-Lessons will not be made up during the school year.
-My choice will always be to attend and teach the lessons.
+When faced with this choice I encourage you to prioritize piano.
+My choice will be to attend and teach the lesson.

-Practice is the art of paying attention.
-This requires a high degree of mental awareness and stimulation.
-Active attention combined with appropriate intervals of rest are among the most important factors in achieving expression.
+Training or practice along with rest are the most important factors in achieving success.
+Practice is the student’s daily contact with his/her instrument.
+I recommend parents read these three books: The Art of Learning by Josh Waitzkin and Talent is Overrated: What Really Separates World-Class Performers from Everybody Else by Geoff Colvin and Atomic Habits by James Clear.
 It is generally ideal to spend short, focused time at the keyboard several times per day.
-All students are expected to practice 30-45 minutes per day five days per week.
+All students are expected to practice the length of the private lesson five days per week.
 This allows one day away from the piano, and a day of the lesson.
-I recommend parents read these three books:

 “We are what we repeatedly do.
 Excellence then is not an act, but a habit.” ~Aristotle